ABOUT US CONTACT US DISCLAIMER HOME PAGE NEWS AND VIEWS SEARCH UNIVERSITY OF DIVERSITY

 "The two most important things in your body are the upper palate, which

-is the base of the hypothalamus, because the hypothalamus controls the
+is the base of the hypothalamus, because the hypothalamus controls

-nerve channel, shushumna.
+central nerve channel, shushumna.
 That controls your entire psyche."

 How does this technology work?
 The correct pronunciation of these ancient sounds, causes different parts of the roof of the mouth to resonate with the tongue touching specific meridian points (a form of reflexology), which stimulates different parts of the body, especially the brain.
 Actively listening to the inner sound, and the number of minutes or hours a person chants, all contributes to bringing the practitioner to inner exalted states of awareness and transformation.
 See schedule below.
+See Mudras: Regulating the Five Elements of the Body.

 There are 84 meridian points on the roof of the mouth, which the tongue stimulates as the word is repeated.
 These meridian points stimulate the hypothalamus, and the pituitary gland in the brain directly and immediately influence glandular function, which in turn alters and transforms mood, thought, emotions, behavior and physical health.
 See Meditation for Everybody.